rushikeshnakhate/EmployeeSalaryManagment/README.md

 7. Application is tested using auto test written in Postman

+Development Process
+1. created batch ```create_test_infra``` on git  and added a unit test cases and raised a pull request and mrgeed it
+2. created new branch ```crud_ops``` and implemented business logic to pass the test cases .Raised a PR ( pull request ) and mrgered it to master

+Below are the git branches information
+$ git branch -r
+  origin/HEAD -> origin/main
+  origin/create_test_infra
+  origin/crud_ops
+  origin/main

 How to Build the application
 1. download the source from Git using git clone
 2. open the application with intellij and click on maven to build application